Polymer/old-docs-site/1.0/docs/devguide/templates.md

         filter="isEngineer" observe="type manager.type">
     {% endraw %}

-Changing a `manager.type` field should now cause the list to be re-sorted:
+Changing a `manager.type` field should now cause the list to be re-filtered:

     this.set('employees.0.manager.type', 'engineer');